-- Adults with Mental Illness - o LOCUS (Level of Care Utilization System) for Psychiatric and Addiction - Services to Individuals (Adults and Children) with Intellectual/Developmental Disabilities - Supports Intensity Scale (SIS) - 4.
-Finalize and implement regional Clinical Stay Review (CSR) auditing process and procedures, ensuring appropriate clinical determinations through monitoring and oversight. - 5.
-Monitor discharge planning to ensure plans are appropriate, comprehensive and complete - 6.
-At least annually, conduct an review (including an onsite monitoring) with each CMHSP to ensure Members are compliant with MDHHS and Balanced Budget Act (BBA) requirements related to utilization management - 7.
+- 4. At least annually, conduct a review (including an onsite monitoring) with each CMHSP to ensure Members are compliant with MDHHS and Balanced Budget Act (BBA) requirements related to utilization management - 5.
+Analyze regional ability to increase authorization process consistency to monitor over/under utilization of services - 6.
+Analyze regional ability to apply Interrater Reliability processes to specialized residential/CLS medical necessity criteria - 7.
 Identify high risk populations for focused analysis (e.g. using MDHHS data extract, Care Connect 360 or local data) and ongoing monitoring toward improved coordination of care - 8.
 Based on review of regional utilization data or results of oversight and monitoring activities, determine specific areas or services for focused review or improvement.
 This may include monitoring and trending of regional claims and encounters - 9.
 Participate on statewide work groups related to UM functions and share relevant information with LRE UM & Clinical ROATs and Operations Committee - 10.
 Ensure LRE and Member CMHSPs are represented on cross regional UM related work groups